-If your child has recently finished All About Reading, my first piece of advice to you is to celebrate!
+If your child has recently finished All About Reading, my first piece of advice to you is…celebrate!
 Have a piece of cake.
-Call up Grandma and Grandpa.
-Take the rest of the day off and go to the park.
+Call Grandma and Grandpa.
+Take the rest of the day off and go to the park!

-Now your child has a rock-solid base upon which to grow in reading ability–and after you celebrate, you can come back to this article for some ideas about what comes next.
+Now your child has a rock-solid base upon which to grow in reading ability.
+First celebrate–then come back here for some ideas about what comes next.

 But before we dig into specifics, let’s take a quick look at the big picture.

 There are two major stages of reading: “Learn to Read” and “Read to Learn.”